JasmineSee/addressbook-level1-master-edited/addressbook-level1-master/README.md

 * `find Betsy Tim John`
   > Returns Any person having names `Betsy`, `Tim`, or `John`

+#### Getting a phone or email of a person
+> Gets phone number or email of specified person and displays them

+Format: 'get NAME p/'  or 'get NAME e/'

 #### Deleting a person: `delete`

 Format: `delete INDEX`